-- Local level: The Village participates in the Oak Park Homelessness Coalition, a local body with purpose of helping persons experiencing homelessness and those at risk.
-Also, the Intergovernmental Committee of the Board meets bimonthly and includes the Village, Oak Park Township, Oak Park Housing Authority, the Park District of Oak Park and local school districts.
-This group shares information, facilities, and future plans to assure coordination in service provision among independent governmental entities.
-Additionally, the Village maintains relationships with private entities and local economic development agencies.
-The Village's primary means of coordination with non-profit partners is through yearly contracts with grant subrecipients.
-The proposal process whereby the Village allocates funds to community partners, as well as the ensuing agreements, gives the Village a clear view of the services to be provided and the related costs.
-The Village's extensive project performance review process also enhances coordination. - Regional and state level: The Village participates in the Alliance to End Homelessness in Suburban Cook County (Continuum of Care lead agency), the Chicago Metropolitan Agency for Planning and the Metropolitan Planning Council.
-The Village also collaborates with neighboring municipalities in several efforts.
-In conjunction with the Oak Park-River Forest Community Foundation, the Village also periodically convenes a group of area funders in order to better coordinate services to non-profits and to increase the impact of west Cook County grants funding efforts. - National level: The Village is affiliated with and implements best practices from the National Association of Redevelopment and Housing Officials, the National Community Development Association and the National League of Cities.
-The Village leadership is also a member of several municipal organizations that support local government, including the US Conference of Mayors.
+- Local level: The Village participates in the Oak Park Homelessness Coalition, a local body with the purpose of helping persons experiencing homelessness and those at risk.
+Also, the Village maintains relationships with private entities and local economic development agencies.
+The Village's primary means of coordination with non-profit partners is through yearly contracts with grant sub-recipients.
+The proposal process, whereby the Village allocates funds to community partners, as well as the ensuing agreements, gives the Village a clear view of the provided services and related costs.
+The Village's extensive project performance review process also enhances coordination. - Regional level: The Village participates in the Alliance to End Homelessness in Suburban Cook County (Continuum of Care lead agency).
+The Village also participates in a group of area funders in order to better coordinate services to non-profits and to increase the impact of west Cook County grants funding efforts.

+• National level: The Village is affiliated with and implements best practices from the National Community Development Association and other organizations that support local governments.